-Los Angeles, November 12, 2022 / Earth League International (ELI) has partnered with John Jay College of Criminal Justice to produce a ground-breaking report on Environmental Crime Convergence.
+Los Angeles, November 12, 2022 / Earth League International (ELI) has partnered with John Jay College of Criminal Justice to produce a ground-breaking summary report on Environmental Crime Convergence.

 As one of the world’s most destructive, fast-growing, and lucrative transnational organized crimes (TOC), environmental crimes, such as wildlife trafficking, illegal logging, and illegal fishing, rarely occur in isolation at the highest levels.
 Environmental crime is a cross-cutting transnational criminal activity, that occurs in convergence with other serious crimes, including money laundering, corruption, human trafficking, and as well as threatens peace and national security.

-The foundation of this report is built upon the fieldwork and intelligence analysis of ELI’s investigators and crime analysts, who have gathered first-hand evidence of Environmental Crime Convergence directly from some of the world’s most notorious environmental criminals and their networks.
+The foundation of this summary report is built upon the fieldwork and intelligence analysis of ELI’s investigators and crime analysts, who have gathered first-hand evidence of Environmental Crime Convergence directly from some of the world’s most notorious environmental criminals and their networks.
 This report develops and presents ELI’s path-breaking convergence paradigm to show exactly how convergence has integrated wildlife and environmental crime into the heart of global economic and political structures

 Drawing on years of investigative fieldwork in the Americas, Europe, Africa, and Asia, over two dozen case studies have emerged from ELI’s work as primary sources of data.
 This report highlights five (5) case studies of the transnational criminal networks identified by ELI that illustrate the convergence of environmental and wildlife crime with other serious crimes.
 We present the following criminal networks: Networks M2 and M3 based in Mexico; SA4 based in Bolivia; SA1 based in Suriname; and SA8 based in Peru.
 They all operate globally, including in the U.S. and China.